xyleth/aitm-public/content/1-Party/Darius.md

 tags:
 publish: true
 ---
-Darius is a human Paladin.
+Darius is a human Oath of Redemption Paladin.